lloydmeta/tasques/README.md

   `@every 1m`)
 - Timeouts for Tasks that are picked up by Workers but either don't report in or finish on time.
 - Archiving of completed Tasks (DONE or DEAD), also configurable
+  - If Index Lifecycle Management (ILM) is enabled (default), the archive index is set to roll over automatically for easy management of old data.
 - Unclaiming allows Tasks that get picked up but can't be handled to be requeued without consequence.
 - API is exposed as Swagger; easily generate clients in any language:
   - Use the client to enqueue Tasks from your application